 I am a registered member of BACP and adhere to its ethical framework for good practice in Counselling and Psychotherapy.

-As well as working in private practice, I am a volunteer counsellor at a Wakefield charity that supports individuals whose loved ones have addictions.
-I have also worked on a voluntary basis supporting men’s mental health and wellbeing.
+As well as working in private practice, I currently provide counselling as a volunteer at a Wakefield charity that supports individuals whose loved ones have addictions.

 I have professional indemnity and public liability insurance.